nitrictech/docs/docs/reference/csharp/v0/api/api.md

 ---
-title: api()
+title: csharp - api()
-description: Create APIs with the Nitric C# SDK
+description: Reference for Nitric's csharp library - Create APIs with the Nitric C# SDK
 ---

 Creates a new HTTP API.